waynetee/tp/docs/DeveloperGuide.md

    Expected: The first line of command will be displayed in the Command Box.

 2. Press enter to run the command in the command box. <br>
-   Expected: The current command in the Command Box will be run, and the output will be displayed as per normal.
+   Expected: The displayed command in the Command Box will be run, and the output will be displayed as per normal.
-   The next line containing a command will replace the current command, regardless of whether the current command was successful.
+   The next line containing a command will replace the displayed command, regardless of whether the displayed command was successful.
 3. Repeat until all commands are run.
 After all pasted commands are run, the command box will be emptied instead of being replaced with another command.
 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If a command that was previously multi-line pasted is edited then executed, the next and subsequent pasted lines will be ignored.